junior-devleague/pop-up-penguin/README.md

     height: 150px;
     background-image:url('');
 }

-What this code is doing:
+*What this code is doing:*

-body is making our background a nice blue color.
+1. What is the body selector doing? body is making our background a nice blue color.

 #gameholder is making our gameholder div 600px wide and centering it in the screen.
 It’s invisible, but helps us organize our other elements.

 #title is setting a size for our our title div and giving that div a background image.
 In this case that image happens to be the title/instructions to our game.
 We’ll add that in the next step.

-Now open the media tab.
+- Now look in the project tab.
-Find the file called: penguin_title.png
+- Find the file called: penguin_title.png
-Put your cursor between the (' and ') at the end of the background image property, right between the quotes, and click “paste to code” in the media panel.
+- Put your cursor between the (' and ') at the end of the background image property, right between the quotes, and click “paste to code” in the media panel.
 This copies the image url to your code at the location of your cursor.
 Save and take a look at the preview window.
 You should see some snow covered lettering that says “Find the Penguins.”

 We’ve got our title, let’s add some little snow-covered mounds for our penguins!

-Add the following class to the CSS tab:
+*Add the following class to the CSS tab:*

 .penguin1 {
     width: 200px;